A white luxury SUV parked on a coastal road with palm trees and the ocean in the background.

 3. Social Media: The Town Square of the 21st Century

-Influencer Partnerships: Leveraging the Selfie
+Influencer Partnerships: Doing your Best with the Selfie

 User-Generated Content: Let Your Customers Do the Talking

-Engage your audience by encouraging them to share photos or videos using your products.
+Engage your audience by encouraging them to share photos or videos employing your products.
 This not only builds community but provides you with authentic marketing material that speaks volumes.
-As they say in San Diego, it's all about good vibes and even better testimonials.
+As they say in San Diego, it’s all about good vibes and even better testimonials.

-4. Email Marketing: The Timeless Classic
+4. Email Marketing: The Classic Classic

 Segmentation and Automation: Getting Personal, At Scale